michael-fa/FarmBot/README.md

 ## Planned:

-Gameplay 'functions', which normally are triggered by a player clicking or interacting with the game inside the browser, are simulated using a [Webdriver] and on top of that, all those actions can be scripted using the [Pawn] scripting language.
+Gameplay 'functions', which normally are triggered by a player clicking or interacting with the game inside the browser, are simulated using a [Webdriver] and on top of that, all those actions can be scripted using the ![Pawn] scripting language.
 For harvesting a single field to watering / planting all at once - everything has it'S function.

 ### Gardens/Standard fields